MichaelMullet/100-days-of-code/log.md

 **Today's progress**: I finished the first (and maybe only?) version of the design for my survey site.
 Here's how it looks! ![Survey site](https://user-images.githubusercontent.com/80130632/120908577-8e6ee580-c639-11eb-84df-f79dc3a9265c.png)

 **Thoughts**: I like how the CodeCademy site looks so I wanted to borrow some design elements for my own page.

+### Day 10: June 7, Monday

+**Today's progress**: I practiced some Python to refresh my memory a bit and fixed an issue where my computer was not able to run Python from the terminal.

+**Thoughts**: I caught a cold over the weekend and so my energy is sapped.
+I took yesterday off and today I wanted to do something more relaxed than usual.